SnootyMonkey/Falkland-CMS/doc/API/intro.md

 /

-	GET - links to resources
+	GET - list of collections, links to resources

 /collection-slug
 Example: /mudskippers

 	GET (accept collection type) - get representation of the collection GET (accept item type) - list of item resources in the collection PUT - create or update the collection resource
 	POST - create a new item resource in the collection DELETE - delete the collection